A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Introduction

+With point-on-line constraints, the approaches in~\cite{Li} and ~\cite{Wasielewski} use a black triangular board and a V-shaped calibration target respectively.
+The results from these two methods are not accurate due to the sparse sampling of laser points.
+Further, a large number (usually more than 100) of images are needed to compensate for the lack of constraints for each input observation.
 Based on the ideas in~\cite{Li} and~\cite{Wasielewski} (minimizing the projection distance on the image between intersected laser points and the feature lines), the authors in~\cite{Kwak} also propose to use a V-shaped calibration target.
-They increase the laser points' sampling for each observation by introducing more feature lines and virtual end-points, but the same drawback still exists as in~\cite{Wasielewski} and~\cite{Kwak} (See Fig.~\ref{fig:ambiguity}).
+They increase the laser points' sampling for each observation by introducing more feature lines and virtual end-points, but the same drawback still exists as in~\cite{Wasielewski} and~\cite{Kwak}.
 Therefore, they still need a large amount (around 50) of different observations to achieve a reasonable result.
-Besides, the convergence of further optimization requires a good initial estimate, which is not guaranteed in these methods.

 The method in~\cite{Naroditsky} provides an analytical solution using a white board with a black band in the middle.
 It needs only six different observations.
 Similarly, the authors in~\cite{Guo} give an analytical solution to this problem using a white board with a black line in the middle.
 Compared with~\cite{Naroditsky}, it further computes the optimal least-squares solution to improve the robustness to noise.
-However, both of these two methods still cannot avoid using a large number of different observations for accuracy because of the insufficient constraints for each observation (See Fig.~\ref{fig:ambiguity}).
-In practice, it is not robust to deal with these ambiguities through a large numbers of snapshots from different valid views.
+The analytical solutions in~{\cite{Naroditsky}} and~{\cite{Guo}} are obtained by minimizing the sum of points-on-plane errors, where only perspective planes from the image are considered instead of general 3D planes.
+However, both of these two methods still cannot avoid using a large number of different observations for accuracy because of the insufficient constraints for each input observation.